demonshinobi/autokey/README.md

     *   Click the "Login" button in the top right corner.
     *   Enter your Supabase credentials (email and password).
     *   If you don't have an account, you can sign up by clicking the "Sign Up" tab.
+    *   New users will need to be approved by an admin before they can access the system.

 2.  **Prepare CSV (Admin Only - joshua.cancel@kaseya.com):**
     *   Create a CSV file with the following exact headers in the first row: